kproductivity/datasciencecoursera/getdata-CourseProject/README.md

 The script run_analysis.R proceeds with the instructions given in the Getting and Cleaning Data course project.

-It prepares tidy data that can be used for later analysis from the raw dataset obtained from: Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+It prepares tidy data that can be used for later analysis from the raw dataset obtained from:

+*Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
-Dec 2012
+Dec 2012*

 This raw dataset has to be unzipped and left in a directory called 'dataset' in your `R` work directory.
+It can be obtained from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Then, when running the script, these actions are executed automatically: